Kin The Know

 What about other kinds of omega-3 dietary supplements?

 If you're vegan or vegetarian, you would rightly want to stay away from fish oil supplements.
-Other omega-3 supplements include krill oil and algal oil, vegetarian source that comes from the extremely DHA-dense algae.
+Other omega-3 supplements include krill oil and algal oil, vegetarian sources that come from the extremely DHA-dense algae [13].

 The bottom line on fish oil in pregnancy